cobwebch/external_import/Documentation/Installation/Index.rst

 Automating the imports requires system extension "scheduler".

-TYPO3 CMS 4.5 or above is required, as well as system extensions "extbase" and "fluid".
+TYPO3 CMS 7 or above is required.

 .. _installation-compatibility:

 Compatibility issues
 ^^^^^^^^^^^^^^^^^^^^

+.. _installation-upgrade-300:

+Upgrade to 3.0.0
+""""""""""""""""

+The "excludedOperations" column configuration, which was deprecated since version 2.0.0, was entirely removed.
+The same goes for the "mappings.uid_foreign" configuration.

 .. _installation-upgrade-200: